usnistgov/800-63-3/sp800-63a/sec4_ial.md

 #### 4.5.2.
 Evidence Collection Requirements

-See [Section 5.2.1.
-Identity Evidence Quality Requirements](#evidence-quality) for more information on acceptable identity evidence.
+The CSP SHALL collect the following from the applicant:

 1. Two (2) pieces of SUPERIOR evidence; **OR**
 2. One (1) piece of SUPERIOR evidence and one (1) piece of STRONG evidence **if** the issuing source of the STRONG evidence, during its identity proofing event, confirmed the claimed identity by collecting two (2) or more forms of SUPERIOR or STRONG evidence **and** the CSP validates the evidence directly with the issuing source; **OR**
 3. Two (2) pieces of STRONG evidence plus one (1) piece of FAIR evidence.

+See [Section 5.2.1.
+Identity Evidence Quality Requirements](#evidence-quality) for more information on acceptable identity evidence.

 #### 4.5.3.
 Validation Requirements

+The CSP SHALL validate identity evidence as follows:

+Each piece of evidence must be validated with a process that is able to achieve the same strength as the evidence presented.
+For example, if two forms of STRONG identity evidence are presented, each evidence will be validated at a strength of STRONG.

 See [Section 5.2.2.
 Validating Identity Evidence](#evidence_validation) for more information on validating identity evidence

-Each piece of evidence must be validated with a process that is able to achieve the same strength as the evidence presented.
-For example, if two forms of STRONG identity evidence are presented, each evidence will be validated at a strength of STRONG.

 #### 4.5.4.
 Verification Requirements

-See [Section 5.3, Identity Verification](#verify) for more information on acceptable identity evidence.
+The CSP SHALL verify identity evidence as follows:

 1. At IAL3, when SUPERIOR identity evidence is collected, the applicant's binding to the SUPERIOR identity evidence must be verified by a process that is able to achieve a strength of SUPERIOR.
 If the CSP only collects two pieces of STRONG identity evidence, the applicant's binding to *both* pieces of STRONG identity evidence must be verified by a process that is able to achieve a strength of STRONG.
 2. KBV SHALL NOT be used for in-person (physical or supervised remote) identity verification.

+See [Section 5.3, Identity Verification](#verify) for more information on acceptable identity evidence.

 #### 4.5.5.
 Presence Requirements

-All identity proofing steps SHALL be performed in person.
+The CSP SHALL perform all identity proofing steps with the applicant in-person.
 See [Section 5.3.3](#vip) for more details.

 Unsupervised remote proofing SHALL NOT be allowed.